Consuming Drumstick (Shajan) During Pregnancy

 The seeds of the drumstick can be removed and roasted like nuts or even consumed like peas.
-They contain Vitamin C and fair amounts of minerals and Vitamin B.
+They contain Vitamin C and fair amounts of minerals, and Vitamin B.

-Health Benefits of Consuming Drumstick While Pregnant
+Health Benefits of Consuming Drumsticks While Pregnant

 1. Lowers Morning Sickness

-2. May Help Prevent Birth Defects
+2. Prevents Birth Defects

-3. May Help Regulate Blood Sugar Levels
+3. Regulates Blood Sugar Levels

-4. May Improve Bone Health
+4. Improves Bone Health

-5. May Help Prevent Anaemia
+5. Prevents Anaemia

-6. May Prevent Infections
+6. Prevents Infections

-Drumstick has powerful antimicrobial properties and it helps thwart infections and strengthen the immune system of a pregnant woman.
+Drumstick has powerful antimicrobial properties, and it helps thwart infections and strengthen the immune system of a pregnant woman.

-7. May Provide Relief From Constipation
+7. Provides Relief From Constipation

 Most women complain of constipation during pregnancy.
-If you feel constipated, it is suggested that you include drumstick in your diet.
+If you feel constipated, it is suggested that you include drumsticks in your diet.
 Drumstick contains high amounts of dietary fibre that helps soften the stools and thus relieve constipation.

-8. May Provide Relief From an Upset Stomach
+8. Provides Relief From an Upset Stomach

 Drumstick has medicinal properties that can help soothe or cure stomach upsets in expectant women.
 Drumstick leaves with tender coconut water are given to alleviate the symptoms of dysentery, cholera, diarrhoea, etc.

-9. May Help in Childbirth
+9. Helps in Childbirth